 See Era Handling for the Japanese Calendar to read more about the format for these registry keys.

-Once the new era name is announced, an update with a new registry key for supported Windows versions will contain the name, and you can validate that your application handles it properly.
-This update will be propagated to supported earlier releases of Windows 10, as well as Windows 8 and 7.
+On April 1, 2019, the new era name was announced.
+On April 25, an update with a new registry key for supported Windows versions containing the name was released, allowing you to validate that your application handles it properly.
+This update is being propagated to supported earlier releases of Windows 10, as well as Windows 8 and 7.

 You can delete your placeholder registry key once you're finished testing your application.
 This will ensure it doesn't interfere with the new registry key that will be added when Windows is updated.

 Change your device's calendar format

 Once you've added the registry key for the new era, you need to configure your device to use the Japanese calendar.
 You don't need to have a Japanese-language device to do this.
 For thorough testing, you may want to install the Japanese language pack as well, but it isn't required for basic testing.

 To configure your device to use the Japanese calendar:

 - Open intl.cpl (search for it from the Windows search bar).